LinkedIn for Master’s Students: How to Use the Platform Effectively While Getting Your Degree

 Students in graduate school who want to establish a professional online presence should take advantage of all LinkedIn has to offer.
 While it may seem intimidating to get started with the platform, this guide helps you with all you need to know, from creating a stand-out profile to connecting with your dream post-grad company.

-If social media were a family, LinkedIn would be the accomplished older sibling who always has their act together and seems light-years ahead in their career.
-Those who already have accounts probably have seen feeds about promotions, integral work projects, and exciting opportunities.
+If social media were a family, LinkedIn would be the accomplished older sibling who always has their act together and seems light years ahead in their career.
+But instead of being intimidating, it’s welcoming — featuring posts about promotions, insightful work projects, and exciting opportunities.

-All of the pomp and circumstance of LinkedIn can feel a bit overwhelming, especially if you’re new to the platform and don’t know how to set up your profile much less announce your new internship or summer research project.
-But, LinkedIn can play a key role in connecting you with others in your industry to help you network, find your next role, and build your professional brand.
-This is why it’s important to overcome these confidence hurdles establish yourself on the platform.
+But all of the pomp and circumstance of LinkedIn can sometimes feel a bit overwhelming, especially if you’re new to the platform and don’t know how to set up your profile — much less announce your new internship or summer research project.
+LinkedIn can play a key role in connecting you with others in your industry to help you network, find your next role after graduation, and build your professional brand.
+This is why it’s important to overcome these confidence hurdles and establish yourself on the platform.

-There is no better time than while you are completing your master’s degree to create a LinkedIn profile because it gets the networking process started before you finish school and begin searching for employment.
+There’s no better time than while you’re completing your master’s degree to create a LinkedIn profile; after all, it’s a critical networking tool that can be helping you behind the scenes, even before you finish school and begin searching for employment.
 This guide takes LinkedIn from intimidating to manageable and gives you practical tips for optimizing the platform for advancing your professional career.
+Keep reading to discover insider info that’ll make you a LinkedIn pro.

 Benefits of LinkedIn for Master’s Students

 We’ve all heard of someone who leveraged LinkedIn to get a new role, but what are the specific benefits of LinkedIn for master’s students?
-Even if you’re not actively looking for a job, LinkedIn is a great place to build a professional network, showcase your work, and get on the radar of potential future employers.
+Even if you’re not actively looking for a job, LinkedIn is a great resource to set you up for success while you’re in grad school.
+There, you can build a professional network, showcase your work, and get on the radar of potential future employers.

 Professional Networking